Nils-Åke Sandell: Managerial career

-After returning from Italy and playing for a couple of games during the 1958 season Sandell were asked to become manager of the club.
+After returning from Italy and playing in the final of games of the 1958 season, Sandell was asked by chairman Eric Persson to become manager of Malmö FF.
 He managed the club from 1959 to 1963 winning no titles.
-Sandells manager career continued throughout regional clubs in Skåne and finished his career at IFK Malmö, nearly managing to promote them to Allsvenskan in 1980.
+Sandell's managerial career continued at regional clubs in Skåne, and he finished his career at IFK Malmö, nearly managing to promote them to Allsvenskan in 1980.